ghbjingli/Machine-Learning-Engineer-Nanodegree/Capstone Project/Phase 1 code/README.md

-This folder contains codes developed in the first phase of this project
+This folder contains codes and results developed in the first phase of this project